Building AMP questionnaires with Stripo by using pre-built modules

 You need to replace existing colors with the colors you need by pasting colors' numbers from our palette.

-Editing the Answer Section
+Editing the answer section

 To get the color's number, start editing text/designing buttons, and in the color palette, copy the necessary color number.